On Our Doorstep (2020)

 Originally arriving at the Calais Jungle as a volunteer, Thomas Laurance was moved to pick up a camera and document what he saw over the year he spent there, until the camp’s destruction in October 2016.
 This film is the result of the remarkable and intimate access he gained to both volunteers and refugees.

-The panel discussion after the screening will be moderated by Dr Pam Das, Senior Editor at The Lancet and Global Health Film Advisory Board member.
-Pam will be joined by Thomas Laurance, director On Our Doorstep, Liz Clegg, founder of the Women and Children’s Centre in the camp, and one of the main protagonists in On Our Doorstep, and Ellie Kavner, who worked as a therapeutic counsellor for refugees and volunteers in the camp.
+The panel discussion after the screening was moderated by Dr Pam Das, Senior Editor at The Lancet and Global Health Film Advisory Board member.
+Pam was joined by Thomas Laurance, director On Our Doorstep, Liz Clegg, founder of the Women and Children’s Centre in the camp, and one of the main protagonists in On Our Doorstep, and Ellie Kavner, who worked as a therapeutic counsellor for refugees and volunteers in the camp.